schen9981/co-aux/README.md

   // user this to update the votes of a track
   // It is a frontend's responsibility to implement any vote restriction socket.emit('update', track_id, vote);

+  // use this to add track to voting session socket.emit('update', track_id, 1);

+   // use this to delete track to voting session socket.emit('update', track_id, 0);

   ```